-How to identify your brand season will help you create a brand identity that consistently resonates with your community and remains cohesive.
+When you know the basics of how to identify your brand season, you’ll be able to create a brand identity that consistently resonates with your community and remains cohesive.

 Now that you have a basic understanding of each season, it’s time to select which one your brand identifies with the most.